 “Wheat bran extract is well tolerated at doses up 5 g/day in healthy children.
 In addition, intake of 5 grams per day exerts beneficial effects on gut parameters, in particular increase of faecal bifidobacteria levels relative to total faecal microbiota, and reduction of colonic protein fermentation.”

-Other studies have confirmed similar results.
 A 2012 study from the University of Reading gave 30 healthy adults subjects breads enriched with arabinoxylan oligosaccharides or placebo.
 The researchers found that levels of both bifidobacteria and lactobacilli (healthy intestinal probiotics) were significantly increased in the subjects given the breads enriched with arabinoxylans (added wheat bran).

 Another 2012 study of 27 healthy adults utilized wheat bread with or without arabinoxylan oligosaccharide from the bran.
 The subjects given the arabinoxylan had significantly higher levels of bifidobacteria.
 They all had greater intestinal probiotic levels.